Managing Large CAPEX Projects: Moving away from ‘Project Management’ to ‘Project Flow Management’

 Once the project plan is made and the elapsed durations for respective agencies are arrived at, the individual agencies/functions are expected to commit to these durations that subsequently form the governing mechanism for managing the project stakeholders during the lifecycle of the project.

-Contracts do have overall durations, but they mostly lack details of inter-agency handovers and clear completion criteria.
+Project management contracts do have overall durations, but they mostly lack details of inter-agency handovers and clear completion criteria.
 So, the real focus of the contract for top management is payment terms linked to the gross volumetric scope of work completed – cubic meters of concrete for civil contractors, metric tons of structure/equipment erected/fabricated for structure and equipment erection contractors, respectively, inch/meters of piping for piping contractors, running meters of cabling/cable tray for electrical and such.

 The point to ponder is that the plan that forms the controlling tool for firms managing CAPEX projects in such multi-agency setups is built on very little understanding of the project’s uncertainties and schedule constraints.
 Listed below are a few examples of such uncertainties and schedule constraints:

-- The civil contractor does not know if the concrete volumes are for mass pouring structures (floors, foundations), slabs, walls, or high-rise structures.
+• The civil contractor does not know if the concrete volumes are for mass pouring structures (floors, foundations), slabs, walls, or high-rise structures.

-- The structure erection agencies know the tonnages but not the count of lifts, available space for a crane placement, material storage yard’s location, and access routes to erection locations.
+• The structure erection agencies know the tonnages but not the count of lifts, available space for a crane placement, material storage yard’s location, and access routes to erection locations.

-- The equipment erection contractors understand the equipment tonnage, but not the number of child parts in each piece of equipment, the state of the equipment upon delivery - assembled/ disassembled, EOT availability, or assembly space availability on the shop floor.
+• The equipment erection contractors understand the equipment tonnage, but not the number of child parts in each piece of equipment, the state of the equipment upon delivery - assembled/ disassembled, EOT availability, or assembly space availability on the shop floor.

-- The commissioning agencies do not know the number and type (process speed, process time, product/process output quality, safety of operation) of defects and the number of iterations required to fix the defects.
+• The commissioning agencies do not know the number and type (process speed, process time, product/process output quality, safety of operation) of defects and the number of iterations required to fix the defects.

-- While having an idea of total tonnage, structural fabrication agencies will not be aware of the split of building and technological structures, availability and closeness of fabrication and painting yards, and ODC requirements in logistics.
+• While having an idea of total tonnage, structural fabrication agencies will not be aware of the split of building and technological structures, availability and closeness of fabrication and painting yards, and ODC requirements in logistics.

 Information that impacts the accuracy of time estimates surface progressively in any CAPEX project as designs get over, the various stakeholders come on board, and the size of resource teams becomes clear.
 The point to understand here is that task durations are a function of multiple such factors and not just the volumetric scope of work.
-Managing the CAPEX project through functional commitments basis milestones in a plan, created in the absence of these details is the foundation of all troubles at later stages of the project.
+Managing the CAPEX project through functional commitments based on milestones in a plan, created in the absence of these details, is the foundation of all troubles at later stages of the project.

-As execution starts in the design team, it soon becomes clear that each agency is focused not on milestone dates on the project plan of the client, but to the agreed duration commitment for their work.
+As execution starts in the design team, it soon becomes clear that each agency is focused not on milestone dates on the project plan of the client, but on the agreed duration commitment for their work.
 This duration commitment is, in fact, conditional on receiving inputs on time.

 At this fuzzy front end of the project, when work is just starting and not much money is deployed on the project, the overall top management reviews of the project are usually very weak.
 The resultant impact is bad synchronization between purchase and design agencies.
 Purchase is focused on getting the best possible price, while design agencies would want to get inputs from key equipment vendors in a specific sequence to complete their design handover for initiating site work.

 As a result, engineering drawings are released based on assumptions since vendor inputs are not available in time.
-This sets the stage of when the committed ‘durations’ in contracts actually become very “leaky” in execution.
+This sets the stage for when the committed ‘durations’ in contracts actually become very “leaky” in execution.
 Partial handovers become the way to manage’ durations in the contract.
-This leads to unplanned concurrency in projects that keeps increasing in later part of projects.
+This leads to unplanned concurrency in projects that keeps increasing in the later part of projects.

 In the initial phase of execution, the volumetric completion keeps a reasonable pace as per contracts.
-Also, during this phase, volume-based progress always appears good at site due to the nature of work that involves lesser complexity of coordination, such as civil foundation concreting work at sites.
+Also, during this phase, volume-based progress always appears good at the site due to the nature of work that involves lesser complexity of coordination, such as civil foundation concreting work at sites.
 If the bulk of the volume of work is completed by set milestones, it seems as if the project is doing reasonably ok.
 However, this illusion of good progress camouflages growing handover and interruptions in work issues.

 As delays show up on various work-fronts and interruptions affect the utilization of contractor manpower, the pressure gets built from top management to open more work fronts.
 This leads to the ballooning work-in-progress and thin assignment of resources in almost every functional group.
 Many open fronts help contractors maximize the respective contractual metrics for the best possible monthly billing, but soon it leads to the following types of de-synch between teams:

-- High inventory of non-erectable structure steel/equipment (out of sequence supply)
+• High inventory of non-erectable structure steel/equipment (out of sequence supply)

-- High inventory of structural material due to non-availability of required civil work-fronts
+• High inventory of structural material due to non-availability of required civil work-fronts

-- Multiple buildings with structural columns, beams, and girders (high tonnage members) erected, but balance purlins, bracings, and brackets stay open
+• Multiple buildings with structural columns, beams, and girders (high tonnage members) erected, but balance purlins, bracings, and brackets stay open

-- Piping erected with missing valves and fittings
+• Piping erected with missing valves and fittings

 Eventually, projects develop a ballooning plug list of open items and defects – safety, equipment alignment, piping, and electrical connections to equipment.
-The multi-functional nature of problems increases elapsed time of commissioning.
+The multi-functional nature of problems increases the elapsed time of commissioning.
 The attention paid by top management and the project manager goes up, but at the same time, many agencies dilute their commitments, as the bulk of their billing is already done by this stage.
 This dilution of commitment leads to poor predictability for project handover.
 The real failure in such projects is not just the delay in completion but a significant time lag (years, in many cases) between the start of production and a ramp-up to the desired capacity.

 The Paradox of Control